 Two-Player Mode to Buy More Hyatt Points

-Hyatt typically only allows its members to purchase a maximum of 55,000 points per year — and sometimes more if it's offering a bonus instead of a discount.
+Hyatt typically only allows its members to purchase a maximum of 55,000 points per year — and sometimes more in times like these when it offers a bonus.

 Related: Best World of Hyatt Points Redemptions for Luxury Stays